vandanarach/TCM-Courses/docs/PracticalEthicalHacking/Blue.md

 ![Image](https://github.com/vandanarach/TCM-Courses/raw/main/docs/PracticalEthicalHacking/images/Blue/13.png)

 After that ran the shell_prep.sh file and generated the payload in raw format.
 Thereafter started the listener using listener_prep.sh.
-Then ran the python command for the exploiat and got the Blue Screen Of Death!
+Then ran the python command for the exploit and got the Blue Screen Of Death!

 ![Image](https://github.com/vandanarach/TCM-Courses/raw/main/docs/PracticalEthicalHacking/images/Blue/14.png)